Cookbook

 Gooseberry season is upon us and our three bushes have given us a decent harvest.
 We have two varieties so some are green and very tart and others are pink and sweeter.
 I mix them up when I use them.

 I top and tail 250 g of gooseberries and put them in a pan with three tablespoons of caster sugar.
 I heat gently to dissolve the sugar well and simmer until the fruit break down and becomes rather pulpy.
 I help that by mashing them gently with the back of a fork.
-Then I leave it to cool completely by …
+Then I leave it to cool completely …

 Read more…